By John Salak —

-McMaster University in Canada reports that a fair amount of physical activity in preschoolers will help children avoid heart diseases later in life.
+McMaster University in Canada reports several health benefits of music for children including that a fair amount of physical activity in preschoolers will help children avoid heart diseases later in life.
 The research, which tracked the physical activities of hundreds of individuals over many years, found that active preschoolers tended to have fewer cardiovascular problems later in life.

 The study reported that regular activity in children as young as three enhances blood vessel health and cardiovascular fitness, which are critical to preventing heart problems later on.

 “It’s important to start any kind of preventative measures early,” explained Nicole Proudfoot, the study’s lead author.
 “We need to ensure small children have many opportunities to be active to keep their hearts and blood vessels as healthy as possible.”

 And it wasn’t just the amount of activity but the intensity of a child’s activity that determined their long-term health, McMaster reported.

 Music to their ears takes on a whole new meaning for kids.
 Research indicates it’s like brain food to young children.
 Everyone should like the sound of that.

 The University of Southern California added its own take on healthy childhood development by noting music is more than just entertainment for young children.
 USC’s Brain and Creativity Institute determined that exposure to music and music instruction helps brain development, particularly in the areas of language development, reading skills and speech perception.

 The two-year study of 37 children between the ages of 6 and 7 years old found that those children who were exposed to music recorded stronger brain development than children enrolled exclusively in a soccer program or those involved in neither sports nor music.